U.S. investor lawsuit over Harbinger's LightSquared is dismissed

 A lawyer for Falcone and Harbinger did not immediately respond to requests for comment.

-Last Thursday, a federal bankruptcy judge said LightSquared can emerge from Chapter 11 under the control of Centerbridge Partners LP and Fortress Investment Group LLC (FIG.N).
+Last Thursday, a federal bankruptcy judge said LightSquared can emerge from Chapter 11 under the control of Centerbridge Partners LP and Fortress Investment Group LLC.

 In 2013, Falcone accepted a five-year securities industry ban as part of an $18 million settlement of U.S. Securities and Exchange Commission of civil fraud charges.
 He was still allowed to manage public companies.